DIFFER: Decomposing Individual Reward for Fair Experience Replay in Multi-Agent Reinforcement Learning: Method

-After division, we obtain single-agent transition set $S=\{\tau_j\}_{j=0}^{N\times B}$ from a joint transition mini-batch, where $B$ is the size of mini-batch and $N$ is the number of agents.
-We aim to choose significant single-agent transitions from $S$.
-Similar to PER \cite{schaul2016prioritized}, the TD-error of each single-agent transition is used as a metric to measure its significance.
-A single-agent transition with a larger TD-error represents that it's worth learning for the current model.
-So it's more likely to be selected for training.
-The single-agent transition $\chi_j$ is sampled with probability:
+After decomposition, we obtain a set of individual experience $S=\{\chi^{\mathrm{ind}}_j\}_{j=0}^{N\cdot B}$ from a team experience mini-batch.
+Here, $j$ denotes the index of the individual experience in the set, $B$ represents the mini-batch size, and $N$ indicates the number of agents involved.
+Our objective is to construct a fair experience replay, a method that selects significant individual experiences from $S$ to train the agent network.
+Similar to Priority Experience Replay (PER) method \cite{schaul2016prioritized}, the TD-error of each individual experience is used as a metric to measure its significance.
+A larger TD-error for an individual experience indicates that it is more valuable for the current model, and thus more likely to be selected for training.
+The individual experience $\chi^{\mathrm{ind}}_j$ is sampled with probability:

-where $p_j = |\delta_j|+\epsilon$. $\delta_j$ is the TD-error of $\chi_j$ and $\epsilon$ is a small positive constant in case TD-error is zero.
+where $p_j = |\delta_j|+\epsilon$. $\delta_j$ is the TD-error of $\chi^{\mathrm{ind}}_j$ and $\epsilon$ is a small positive constant in case TD-error is zero.
 The hyper-parameter $\alpha$ determines the degree of prioritization.
 It degenerates to uniform sample cases if $\alpha=0$.
-To correct the bias, $\chi_j$ is weighted by importance-sampling (IS) weights as follows:
+To correct the bias, $\chi^{\mathrm{ind}}_j$ is weighted by importance-sampling (IS) weights as follows:

 The hyper-parameter $\beta$ anneals as introduced in PER.